 5139.7602 Policy and Responsibilities.

-(1) Contracting Officers have a responsibility to ensure that contract requirements packages and subsequent contract actions for cloud-related requirements reflect the Technology Business Management taxonomy and the Army’s Common Cloud Contracting Language in accordance with AFARS 5111.106 and Appendix HH – Cloud Computing, unless the requiring activity provides a waiver approved by ECMA at armycloud@army.mil.
+(1) Contracting officers have a responsibility to ensure that contract requirements packages and subsequent contract actions for cloud-related requirements reflect the Technology Business Management taxonomy and the Army’s Common Cloud Contracting Language in accordance with AFARS 5111.106 and Appendix HH – Cloud Computing, unless the requiring activity provides a waiver approved by ECMA at armycloud@army.mil.
 The waiver must be filed in the official contract file.